CesiumGS/3d-tiles/README.md

 > Implementation Note: Using the `CESIUM_z_up` extension is preferred to transforming the model to a _z_-up coordinate system at runtime.

-Some [bounding volumes](#bounding-volumes) may specify bounds using a geodetic coordinate system (latitude, longitude, height), in which case use the WGS 84 datum as defined in [EPSG 4326](http://nsidc.org/data/atlas/epsg_4326.html).
+Some [bounding volumes](#bounding-volumes) may specify bounds using a geographic coordinate system (latitude, longitude, height), in which case use the WGS 84 datum as defined in [EPSG 4326](http://nsidc.org/data/atlas/epsg_4326.html).

 ## Tiles